Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Obturator nerve: made up of L2-L4 fibers from the lumbar plexus which run in the psoas muscle in the abdomen and medial to psoas in the pelvis, entering the thigh by passing through the obturator canal to supply most of the adductor muscles and skin on the medial aspect of the thigh.
 It divides into an anterior and posterior branch which are separated by adductor brevis.

 - Sciatic nerve: made up of L4-S3 fibers from the lumbosacral plexus which enter the posterior compartment of the thigh through the gluteal region.
 In the thigh, the sciatic nerve lies on the adductor magnus muscle and is crossed by the long head of biceps femoris.
 Proximal to the knee, the sciatic nerve divides into the tibial nerve, which innervates muscles in the posterior compartment (except for the short head of biceps femoris), almost all of the intrinsic muscles of the foot, and skin on the posterolateral side of the lower 1/2 of the leg and lateral side of the ankle, foot, and little toe; and the common fibular nerve, which innervates the short head of biceps femoris, muscles in the anterior and lateral compartments of the leg, one muscle on the dorsum of the foot and two in the sole, and skin over the lateral part of the leg, ankle, and dorsal parts of the foot and toes.
-The common fibular nerve used to be called the peroneal nerve, which is how it is labeled in the above figure.
+The common fibular nerve used to be called the peroneal nerve, which is how it is labeled in the figure above.

 The femoral artery supplies most of the anterior thigh, but the obturator artery and inferior gluteal artery also enter the thigh and supply adjacent muscles and structures.

 - Femoral artery: the external iliac artery passes under the inguinal ligament to enter the anterior aspect of the upper thigh, at which point it becomes the femoral artery and runs down the thigh through the adductor canal, passing through the adductor hiatus to become the popliteal artery in the knee.
 The femoral artery gives off the deep artery of the thigh (profunda femoris artery), which travels inferiorly between the adductor longus and adductor magnus muscles to anastomose with branches of the popliteal artery (itself a continuation of the femoral artery) behind the knee.
 The deep artery of the thigh gives off (1) a lateral circumflex femoral artery deep to sartorius and rectus femoris; (2) a medial circumflex femoral artery between pectineus and iliopsoas/obturator externus and adductor brevis; and (3) perforating arteries which penetrate adductor magnus near its attachment to the linea aspera.
-I did not emphasize these three arteries in my fall 2020 Human Anatomy course.
+I did not emphasize these three arteries in my spring 2021 Human Anatomy course.

 - Obturator artery: branches off the internal iliac artery in the pelvic cavity and enters the medial compartment through the obturator canal, after which point it splits into an anterior branch and posterior branch.
 These branches supply the obturator membrane and adjacent muscles and anastomose with the inferior gluteal and medial circumflex femoral arteries.